 Yoga is a beautiful and transformative practice that can bring physical and mental well-being into your life.
 Whether you're new to yoga or considering it a try, it's essential to be aware of common mistakes that beginners often make.
 By avoiding these pitfalls, you can embark on your yoga journey with confidence and success.
 Here are ten of the biggest mistakes to steer clear of:

 Not all yoga classes or styles are the same.
 Choosing the wrong one for your needs and preferences can lead to a lack of interest or motivation.
 Explore different styles and teachers to find what resonates with you.
 Determine what you want to achieve through yoga.
 Understanding your goals will help you select the most appropriate style.
 Take into account your current fitness level.
 Some yoga styles are more physically demanding than others.
 If you are new to exercise, you may want to start with a gentler style and gradually progress.
+You can read more about different styles of yoga here.

 Yoga is about the journey, not just the destination.
 Rushing through poses or expecting immediate results can lead to frustration.
 Patience is key.